sergeymironov0001/twitch-chat-bot/README.md

 ##TODO
 1. Add documentation to the code
-2. Change print to log in the TwitchWordsCounterBot
-3. Add unit tests for the TwitchWordsCounterBot class
+2. Add unit tests for the TwitchWordsCounterBot class